 Review how you calculate holiday and holiday pay to ensure you’re compliant with current laws.
 If you’re unsure, or you’re struggling to apply the rules to more irregular working patterns, our consultants can help you.
 Our software can also help you to manage holiday allowances.

-The government has proposed the following changes to pay from April 2019.
+The government introduced the following changes to pay in April 2019.

 - Apprentices: £3.90 an hour;